 Website monetization, in general, changes over time, and what worked in the past, will not work again in all cases.
 Of course, there are always exceptions, but you need to build a good strategy for your blog.

 The content first, and then money, that’s the main idea in the new blogging world.
 At the same time, Google changes the web every time a new algorithm update is launched.

 The last update for example affected blogs with lots of advertising, and that’s really good for the web.
 As a surfer, you need to find the exact content that you’re looking for, without excessive banner ads or spam ads in other cases, such as the pop-ups.

 The blog monetization step

 When you feel that you have, at least 30 good articles, you need to join a few affiliate marketing programs.
 Then, start adding their links in your articles.

 You can also create dedicated articles and posts for your affiliate programs.
-Make sure to add your own point of view, and how you found the product.
+Make sure to add your own point of view, and how to you find the product.
 A good affiliate marketing strategy should be based on recommendations and not sales.

 When you try the products and recommend them later, your readers will find your content helpful with information and personal tips.
 That makes them want to buy from your affiliate links, and that’s not a hard job if you have the right content that people look for it.

 I recommend promoting the top quality affiliate programs such as WP Engine and Template Monster.
 They are a premium quality products, and the companies behind these products make millions of dollars per year.
 That helps to convert the traffic, and people trust these companies even better than a new product.